LogLM: From Task-based to Instruction-based Automated Log Analysis: Conclusion

 \section{Conclusion}

 In this paper, we present LogLM, an instruction-based log analysis approach.
-Through our empirical study, three key advantages of LogLM over existing task-based methods are highlighted: (1) LogLM demonstrates greater flexibility in handling complex user instructions, enabling it to generalize to a wider range of scenarios and improve user experience.
-(2) LogLM exhibits more comprehensive capabilities in log understanding and log application, which reduces the dependence on in-domain training data and allows for better generalization to unseen tasks.
-(3) LogLM minimizes the need to deploy multiple models for each device and module in industrial applications, thereby lowering operational costs.
-Future research directions include enhancing the quality of the instruction dataset, validating the approach on larger foundation models, and expanding analysis capabilities.
+Through our empirical study, three key advantages of LogLM over existing task-based methods are highlighted: (1) greater flexibility, (2) multi-task and generalization capability and (3) enabling single-model deployment.
+The released instruction dataset of LogLM can facilitate future endeavors in building LLMs for software O\&M. Future work include adding more instruction sets, testing with larger foundation models and further deploying LogLM across various organizations to validate its generalizability.